radavis/radavis.github.io/_drafts/_mooc.fi-oop-java.md

   location of that object is passed by value to a method.
 * Strings are immutable; once created, they cannot be modified.
 * "Good programmers write code that humans can understand." - Martin Fowler
-* Single Responsibility Principle: a class should have one clear role.
+* Single Responsibility Principle: a class should have a singular, clear role.

 ### Constructor Overloading